Arnaz87/aulang/aulang.md

-# Cu
+# Aulang

 *[2018-01-09 16:45]*

-The Cu language is a thin layer on top of the Cobre module format similar to C.
+The Au language is a thin layer on top of the Auro module format similar to C.

 # Lexical

-Lexically Cu is the same as C with the following remarks:
+Lexically Au is the same as C with the following remarks:

 - There is no octal integer literal
 - There is no pointer related syntax, but there is array syntax